skienzmatishun/rippreport/content/p/re-gift-gift-2/index.md

 summary: We revisit how Mayor Tim Kant and developer Corte tricked Fairhope into accepting a shady four-acre land gift along Fly Creek.
 This dirty transaction made taxpayers liable for severe environmental damage and illegal runoff from a private development project.
-This toxic deal shows exactly how local politicians still sacrifice public wetlands to protect rich private developers today.
+This bad deal shows exactly how local politicians still sacrifice public wetlands to protect rich private developers today.
 ---